-Given Name Search - The search routine on this web site adds a “*” wild card after whatever is entered in the given name field.
+First Name/Given Name Search - The search routine on this web site adds a “*” wild card after whatever is entered in the first name field.
 Thus you only need to enter part of the first name; or try the search with no first name.
-A search by only the given name can be accomplished by simply entering "_*" (Underscore Asterisk, without the quotes) in the Surname field.
+A search by only the first name can be accomplished by simply entering "_*" (Underscore Asterisk, without the quotes) in the Last Name field.

 Punctuation marks and spaces - Names that contain non-alphabetic characters should be searched with and without the character.
 Looking for O’Hara, try Ohara.
 Looking for D’Angelo, try Dangelo and Deangelo.
 Some names have a space in them – Del Vecchio, De La Campa, Van der Valk or Mac Nally.
 Try it with and without the space.
 Don’t overlook the Saint’s names.
 Sometimes they were spelled out as Saint Louis and others as St. Louis or St Louis.
 Van and Von were sometimes interchanged and sometimes omitted.
 Search for the name with and without the Van or Von.